eva-llm/llm-as-a-jest/README.md

 # llm-as-a-jest

-A `jest` plugin for evaluating agent or LLM-generated answers using LLM-based criteria matchers: **LLM-Rubric**, **G-Eval**, **B-Eval**.
+A `jest` plugin for evaluating human messages, agent or LLM-generated answers using LLM-based criteria matchers: **LLM-Rubric**, **G-Eval**, **B-Eval**.
 This package fits for testing agentic systems, chatbots, or any text, where needs to check correctness, relevance, and safety with advanced possibilities of AI.

 ## Quick start